NVIDIA/NeMo-Skills/docs/pipelines/training.md

 We also support sequence packing and context parallel, especially for training sequences > 4k or so, it's recommended to use sequence packing and context parallel.
-(By default, our sft config set sequence_packing as True)
+By default, our sft config set sequence_packing as True.
 ```bash
    ++policy.sequence_packing.enabled=True \
    ++policy.context_parallel_size=4
 ```

-The training script will automatically convert the final saved checkpoint into the Hugging Face format.
+The training script will automatically convert the final saved checkpoint into the HuggingFace format.
+If you want to convert non-final checkpoint, use `--conversion_step=X`.
-If you want to only average a subset of checkpoint, add `--average_steps` parameter (e.g. --average_steps=100,200,300).
+If you want to average a subset of checkpoints, add `--average_steps` parameter (e.g. --average_steps=100,200,300).

 ## Chaining pipelines with Python